chainapsis/ewallet/documentation/key_share_node.md

 We strongly recommend implementing a comprehensive firewall strategy that allows only essential services while blocking unnecessary access.
-The following configuration allows SSH and your Key Share Node server port, while restricting PostgreSQL access appropriately.
+The following configuration allows SSH and HTTPS access, while restricting direct access to your Key Share Node server port and PostgreSQL appropriately.

 #### 1. Check existing rules